+Replace commas by dots

 3.3.
 Influence of altitude on the Norway spruce mortality

-In Western Europe, the altitude is considered as a proxy of the the climate (Faccoli and Bernar- dinelli, 2014) and is commonly used by the forest managers.
-The variation of the dieback rate according to altitude during the period 2017-2021 is discribed in the figure 5 for the three biocli- matic regions.
-The Plains were globally hardly affected, especially in low altitude.
-At the height of the crisis, the probability of new dieback exceeded 20% each year in the altitude class under 300 m.
+.
+Because spruce was planted outside its distribution range in low altitude and according to studies showing a shift of species distribution along the altitudinal gradient (add references like lenoir (Lenoir et al. 2008 A Significant Upward Shift in Plant Species Optimum Elevation During the 20th Century), more mortality was expected at lower altitude.
+The variation of the dieback rate during the 2017-2021 for the three biocli- matic regions.
+The shows an important effect of altitude, but with some differences according to the region.
+More dieback was observed at low altitude : at the height of the crisis, the probability of new dieback exceeded 20% each year in the altitude class under 300 m.
 In Ardenne, since the beginning of the crisis, the dieback rate is gradually decreasing when altitude